jerysun/Azure_Cloud_Routines/README.md

 Tips:
 - Use POSTMAN to do the tests
 - Use Hangfire dashboard to monitor and manage the background jobs

+## VI.
+Azure Functions

+Azure Functions is a serverless cloud service available on-demand that provides all the continually-updated infrastructure and resources needed to run your applications.
+You focus on the pieces of code that matter most to you, and Functions handles the rest.
+It's used widely in building web APIs, responding to database changes, processing IoT streams, managing message queues, and more.

+### Projects Description

+Under AZFunctions folder there are 3 independent AF projects:
+- FABlobIOBinding: It's a QueueTrigger service using Input and Output two-way bindings.
+- FARescalePics: It's a BlobTrigger service which can be direct put into your production environment.
+It's an open source online service to rescale pictures.
+- FAStorageQue : It's a HttpTrigger service using Queue output binding.

 Please feel free to ask me if you have any questions.